Dynatrace/perform-2022-hotday/extensions-as-code/lab-guide/content/02_environment_setup/index.md

     * There is a prometheus exporter exposing metrics from this machine
     * In a real scenario this would also be a remote machine in your network

+## Visual Studio Code

+We will use **Microsoft Visual Studio Code (vscode)** for development.
+Any other IDE works as well, we recommend an IDE that can:

+1. Process `yaml` schemas, to autocomplete and suggest code as we create our extension files
+2. Have an `integrated terminal`, so that we can run commands to generate certificates, build and publish the extension

 ## Install the OneAgent